Food Help > Free Summer Food

 -

-If your child didn’t receive SUN Bucks last year, or you no longer have the card, talk to your child’s school about your options.
-You may be able to have the card sent to the school or to a district office and pick it up there.
+If you are new to SUN Bucks or you lost the card, ask your child’s school about your options.
+You may be able to use the school or district office address, and pick the card up there.

 -

-Children who are enrolled in a qualifying public assistance program (e.g. SNAP, TANF) do not need to meet any additional income requirements.
+Children who are enrolled in a qualifying public assistance program (SNAP or TANF) do not need to meet any additional income requirements.

-Similarly, children who are certified to receive free and reduced price school meals do not need to meet any additional income requirements.
+Children who are individually approved to receive free and reduced price school meals do not need to meet any additional income requirements.

-For all other children, the income threshold for SUN Bucks is 185% of the Federal Poverty Line (highlighted in blue).
+For all other children, the maximum household income for SUN Bucks is 185% of the Federal Poverty Line.

-Note: these income limits will increase on July 1, 2025.
-Eligibility will be determined based on income limits at the date of application.
+Note: these income limits will increase on July 1, 2026.
+Eligibility is determined by income limits on the date of application.

 -

-If your child participates in SNAP, TANF, or other qualifying assistance programs, they will be automatically enrolled and you do not need to submit an application for SUN Bucks.
+If your child participates in SNAP or TANF, they will be automatically enrolled.
+You do not need to apply for SUN Bucks.

-Similarly, if your child is already qualified to receive free or reduced price meals at school, they will be automatically enrolled and you do not need to submit a SUN Bucks application.
+If your child is individually approved to receive free or reduced price meals at school, they will be automatically enrolled.
+You do not need to apply for SUN Bucks.

-If neither of these apply to your child but you believe they are eligible, you will need to submit a SUN Bucks application.
-The application will be available during the summer.
+If your child was not automatically enrolled, but you believe they are eligible, you will need to submit a SUN Bucks application.

 -